Creating a Cluster Pool

 2. Create OWNERS file in the directory to allow your teammates make and approve changes.

-3. Create a manifest for the namespace that will hold your Hive resources (the namespace name must match the one where you instructed Vault to sync your secret) and set up RBACs for the pool owners to debug on the hive cluster:
+3. Create a manifest for the namespace that will hold your Hive resources (the namespace name must match the one where you instructed Vault to sync your secret) and set up RBACs for the pool owners to debug on the hosted-mgmt cluster:

 1